wp-plugins/job-manager/readme.txt

 A plugin for managing job lists and job applications on your WordPress site.
 It supports all the features you need to manage your organisation's job openings.

-Do you speak a language other than English?
-Do you have time to translate some strings?
-If so, I'd love to [hear from you](http://pento.net/contact/)!

 *    *Job Listing*
     *    Categories to create multiple job boards
     *    Jobs can be filed under multiple categories